CONSTITUTION AND BY-LAWS

 The officers shall be President, Vice President, Secretary, and Treasurer, all of whom shall be current, active members of the Indiana Extension Educators Association.

 The duties of these officers shall be the regular duties as designed by Roberts Revised Rules of Order.
-The President of each section (Agriculture-Natural Resources, Economic and Community Development, Consumer and Family Sciences, and 4-H Youth Development) shall be the contact person for their respective national association unless otherwise designated.
+The President of each section (Agriculture Natural Resources, Community Development, Health and Human Sciences, and 4-H Youth Development) shall be the contact person for their respective national association unless otherwise designated.
 The Vice-President of the Association shall work with the Association committees.

 Section 3.
 Election of Officers.